 Worth emphasizing – in America, the word ‘peperoncino’ usually refers to a green pickled pepper – do NOT use these in this recipe, the flavor profile is totally different.
 In Italy, the word refers to spicy-hot red peppers.

-Citizens, this is one of the simplest recipes in my repertoire and certainly one that I am sure will find great favor with the weary quarantined members of TFD Nation!
-You may wish to consider this as part of a delicious Italian meal with this delicious Italian-American favorite!
+Citizens, you may wish to consider this as part of a fantastic Italian meal with this delicious Italian-American favorite!

 Battle on – the Generalissimo